 This is a major health concern.
 Bites often result in scarring, infections, and allergic reactions, to say nothing of property damage and emotional trauma.
 Tenants of Baltimore apartments, including Section 8, or HUD properties, and other types of rental properties, are often stuck for weeks or months in an infested apartment while pest control treatments are delayed.
 Oftentimes landlords refuse to provide treatment, or tell their tenants that renters are responsible for handling extermination.
 However, Baltimore City has addressed responsibility for bed bug extermination in its local laws.

 If you or a family member has been exposed to bed bugs, you should know your rights and responsibilities.
 This informal guide to Baltimore’s building code can help point you in the right direction, but you should also consider consulting with an experienced apartment bed bug lawyer, such as the attorneys of Whitney, LLP.
-We will protect your legal rights as a tenant, and can fight for compensation for any injuries or financial losses you experienced due to an infestation.
+We have the top Parkville Bed Bug Attorney on staff and we will protect your legal rights as a tenant, and can fight for compensation for any injuries or financial losses you experienced due to an infestation.
 To set up a free, completely confidential case evaluation, call our law offices right away at (410) 583-8000.

 My Apartment Has Bed Bugs, Is My Landlord Responsible for Treatment?

 In the Baltimore City Code of Public Local Laws, there is an implied warranty that the premise (property) is fit for human habitation.
 This warranty continues throughout the duration of the tenancy, and provides that the dwelling unit should not have any condition endangering the life, health and safety of the tenants that involve vermin or rodent infestation.
 Stated more simply, bed bugs are one condition that should never be present in an apartment.